-It's been 4 years since the last Olympics where we celebrated in London but the simple crafts that we created then with our then 2-year-old and 1-year-old are still going strong.
-These medals are an ideal craft and prize if you decide to hold your own Toddler Olympic Games or Sport's Day so that they can get in all of the fun as well.
+It’s been 4 years since the last Olympics where we celebrated in London but the simple crafts that we created then with our then 2-year-old and 1-year-old are still going strong.
+These medals are an ideal craft and prize if you decide to hold your own Toddler Olympic Games or to celebrate the Summer or Winter Olympics so that they can get in all of the fun as well.

 What you need to create some Olympic medals for your games